 In speaking with school administrators and facility directors across the country there is always a tendency to focus on aspects of security that impact exterior security.
 Campus fencing, building access control, creating pinch points and surveillance cameras are often the go to solution.
-The vast majority of money for school safety is used for these enhancements that have never stopped a school shooter.
+The vast majority of money for school safety plans is used for these enhancements that have never stopped a school shooter.
 This understanding of security stems from the law enforcement experts that have been previously tasked with securing federal buildings, airports, city halls, courthouses, and other potential high-profile targets.
 The threat for these locations is primarily from an outsider.
 Unlike schools these locations are not porous, they can be closed off in moments and access is strictly controlled.
 We are taking the federal model of security and trying to apply it to schools.

 From examining past incidents of mass shootings or just targeted attacks in schools, we know there are two things that can reduce casualties and save lives; alerting building occupants and notifying police to the threat.
 Most school-associated violent deaths occur during transition times.
 If the security enhancements being considered don’t alert police to the exact location of the threat on campus, then the measures are only repeating the mistakes of the past.
 Empowering staff by informing them of the threat has been the most significant factor in minimizing school violence.